 Storage and Reheating Tips:

-As this dish is great for meal prep, you can also keep leftovers in the fridge for 3 days maximum.
-Store your Salisbury steak and mashed potatoes in airtight containers to keep them as fresh as possible.
+Because this is great for meal prep, you can also store leftovers in the fridge up to a maximum of 3 days.
+Keep your Salisbury steak and mashed potatoes in airtight containers to help them stay as appetizing as possible.

 To reheat, just heat steak and gravy in a skillet over medium-low until hot.
 The mashed potatoes you can just heat them in the microwave or on the stovetop and add a little milk to help cream them back up.